Deadspin: Reporting

 After Deadspin posted an article asking readers to post proof of Ted Cruz playing basketball, Cruz responded by jokingly tweeting a picture of Duke University star Grayson Allen, which then prompted Deadspin to reply with "Go eat shit."

 In July 2017, Deadspin sparked controversy when in response to Senator John McCain's brain cancer diagnosis, Deadspin's Twitter account tweeted that the website did not want to "hear another fucking word about John McCain unless he dies or does something useful for once."

 In March 2018, The Concourse posted a video showcasing versions of a controversial "journalistic responsibility" promo being produced by television stations owned by Sinclair Broadcast Group, which helped bring mainstream attention to them.

 Deadspin's former last post each evening (before the October staff resignations), called DUAN ("Deadspin Up All Night"), was infamous for its occasionally viral and usually wildly diverse commentaries.

-Under the new staff, the site has occasionally drawn controversy for the quality of its reporting and editing.
+Under the new staff hired in 2020, the site has occasionally drawn controversy for the quality of its reporting and editing.
 In 2021, critics claimed the site mishandled reporting related to a clash between Rachel Nichols and Maria Taylor at ESPN.

 Later that year, the site was criticized for calling ESPN anchor Sage Steele "the Black Candace Owens."
 Owens, a conservative commentator, is Black, while Steele is biracial.

-In 2022, the site published a story criticizing San Francisco 49ers offensive coordinator Mike McDaniel as "another young, white guy."
-McDaniel has spoken at length about growing up biracial.
+On January 22, 2022, Deadspin published a story criticizing then-San Francisco 49ers offensive coordinator Mike McDaniel, who is biracial and whose father is Black, as "ticking off all the boxes to be the next trendy, young, white guy who takes a head coaching position [in the NFL] before one of the many deserving Black candidates."
 After the article's publication, an editor's note was appended to the piece and a tweet promoting the article was deleted, but none of the copy was changed.
+On February 6, 2022, the Miami Dolphins announced they had hired McDaniel as head coach.